-Judith Collins wants leaking MPs gone as Winston Peters claims National giving him info
+Election 2020: Winston Peters claims National MPs leaking info since Judith Collins took over

-New Zealand First leader Winston Peters has revealed that National MPs have been leaking information to him since new leader Judith Collins took over.
+New Zealand First leader Winston Peters has claimed that National MPs have been leaking information to him since new leader Judith Collins took over.

-He told media today that said some people within the National Party "still have an affection for Winston Peters".
+He told media today that some people within the National Party "still have an affection for Winston Peters".

 "You would be surprised at how many leaks I get from around the traps of politics," he told reporters at his party's conference this morning.